Easy Pumpkin Mousse

 -

-Pop your mixing bowl and beaters in the fridge for 10 minutes so the cream whips fast and stable.
+Place your mixing bowl and beaters in the freezer for 10 minutes so the cream whips up faster and fluffier.

 -